 Maple Syrup

 Pure maple syrup is made from evaporated maple tree sap.
-It's rich in magnesium, zinc and other minerals and helps maintain optimal immune system function.
-Grade B maple syrup is darker, richer and more complex and therefore is high in phytochemicals and antioxidants.
-It's also high in calcium, B vitamins and vitamin A.
+It's rich in magnesium, zinc, and other minerals and helps maintain optimal immune system function.

 Maple Sugar